- Biography (PDF)

 At the core of the artist's compositions and installations, medicinal plants collected in her garden or from the inhabitants of her native village create a symbiosis with the cosmetic products or electronic components; copper foils and metal chains bind to cherry pits, lichen and snail shells.

 Towards this work by Mimosa Echard, the gaze is first surprised by the heterogeneous objects, before being seized by a secret relationship between forms and materials.
 Gradually, the community of forms, materials and objects emancipates from the artist’s hand, becomes fluid and autonomous.

 “The work of Mimosa consists of waging that [...] this pathic zone is simultaneously one of friendship, desire, pleasure and plasticity: an interstitial zone where forms are affected, affects are informed, and where material works to become the world.”

 — Romain Noël

-Her works are among others in the collections of CNAP Centre national des arts plastiques, Musée d'Art Moderne de Paris, Foundation Louis Vuitton, Fondation d’entreprise Galeries Lafayette, Sadami Art Foundation, Ettore Fico Foundation, IAC, Villeurbanne / Rhône-Alpes, FRAC Corse, and FRAC Ile-de-France.
+Mimosa Echard’s works have joined the collections of the MAC VAL; CNAP — Centre national des arts plastiques, Paris; Musée d'Art Moderne de Paris; Foundation Louis Vuitton, Paris; Fondation d’entreprise Galeries Lafayette, Paris; Sadami Art Foundation, Dhaka; Ettore Fico Foundation, Torino; Collection IAC — Villeurbanne/Rhône-Alpes; FRAC Corse and FRAC Ile-de-France, Paris, among others.